| Title: | Score Matching Estimation by Automatic Differentiation |

 Weights to apply to each row of |

-or weighted sum of the score matching discrepancy function.
+Computes the score matching discrepancy function from scorematchingtheory or weighted sum of the score matching discrepancy function.

-The gradient and Hessian are returned as arrays of row-vectors with each row corresponding to a row in xmat
+The gradient and Hessian are returned as arrays of row-vectors with each row corresponding to a row in xmat and pmat.

-Convert a Hessian row-vector to a matrix using matrix(ncol = length(smdtape$xtape))
+Convert a Hessian row-vector to a matrix using matrix(ncol = length(smdtape$xtape)).

 A list of

-the score matching discrepancy values
+obj the score matching discrepancy values

-the gradient of the score matching discrepancy
+grad the gradient of the score matching discrepancy

-the Hessian of the score matching discrepancy
+hess the Hessian of the score matching discrepancy

 Other tape evaluators: